-Epic Electronic Health Record Begins November 9, 2019
+Epic Electronic Health Record Began on November 9, 2019

 Meet Epic, the new electronic medical record at Estes Park Health.

-In the early hours of Saturday, November 9, 2019, Estes Park Health will convert several of its electronic health record (EHR) systems to Epic, the leading provider of electronic medical records in the country.
+Estes Park Health converted several of its electronic health record (EHR) systems to Epic, the leading provider of electronic medical records in the country.

 Why the change?

 As electronic medical records advanced over the years, the advantages of having a single electronic health record (EHR) throughout Estes Park Health became clear.
 After a careful and thorough search, it was decided that UCHealth’s instance of Epic would serve our patients and providers best.
 Many of our patients also see healthcare providers at UCHealth and seamless access to clinical charts at both Estes Park Health and UCHealth will improve quality of and continuity of care for our patients.
 It is important to remember that while we will be sharing our EHR system with UCHealth, we are and will remain an independent organization.